joeRob2468/bws-craft-starter-bootstrap/README.md

 Make sure you've installed the webpack dependencies, which are installed by running `yarn install` during the initial setup.

-To build the site assets and watch for changes, run `yarn watch`.
+To build the site assets and watch for changes, run `yarn start`.
 To stop watching for changes, press `ctrl/cmd + c`.
 To create a production build, run `yarn build`.

 Open `http://localhost/` to view the site.